Following are some religious places categorised on the basis of religions and beliefs in India:

-Bangla Sahib Gurudwara: Located in central Delhi, it is associated with Guru Har Krishan, the eighth Sikh guru.
-Earlier, it was a palace that belonged to Raja Jai Singh but, was later transformed into a gurudwara in the memory of Guru Har Kishan Ji.
+Bangla Sahib Gurudwara: Located in central Delhi, this place earlier belonged to Raja Jai Singh but was later transformed into a gurudwara in the memory of Guru Har Kishan Ji.

-Rakab Ganj Gurudwara: Located in Delhi, it stands as homage to Guru Tegh Bahadur, the ninth Sikh Guru.
-It is the place where Guru Tegh Bahadur's headless body was incinerated after he was slaughtered by the Mughals.
+Rakab Ganj Gurudwara: This Delhi-based gurudwara stands as homage to Guru Tegh Bahadur as his headless body was incinerated here after he was slaughtered by the Mughals.

-St. Cajetan Church, Goa: Its structure is similar to that of St. Peter's Church in Rome.
+St. Cajetan Church: This Goa-based Church has a structure similar to that of St. Peter's Church in Rome.
 The church is an example of Renaissance and Christian architecture.

-St. Francis of Assisi, Goa: It is a former palace of the Archbishop and connects the Se Cathedral to the Church of St. Francis of Assisi and the Convent.
-It had been a convent before it was converted into a church in 1521 for the Franciscan friars.
+St. Francis of Assisi: Located in Goa, it is a former palace of the Archbishop and connects the Se Cathedral to the Church of St. Francis of Assisi and the Convent.
+It was a convent before but later converted into a church in 1521 for the Franciscan friars.

-Santa Cruz Basilica, Kerala: It was originally built by the Portuguese and was elevated to a cathedral in 1558 AD by Pope Paul IV.
+Santa Cruz Basilica: This church in Kerala was originally built by the Portuguese and elevated to a cathedral in 1558 AD by Pope Paul IV.
 After experiencing demolition and reconstruction, it was finally proclaimed a Basilica by Pope John Paul II in 1984.

-Little Mount Church, Chennai: The Shrine of Our Lady of Good Health is a popular church in South India and is one of the oldest churches in the country.
+Little Mount Church: The Shrine of Our Lady of Good Health is a popular church in Chennai and is one of the oldest churches in the country.

-Cathedral of the Sacred Heart, Delhi: This Roman Catholic cathedral is one of the oldest churches in Delhi.
-The architecture of the church was designed by Henry Medd.
+Cathedral of the Sacred Heart: This Roman Catholic cathedral is one of the oldest churches in Delhi.
 Here, the Christian religious services are held throughout the year.

-Kanpur Memorial Church: Originally known as All Souls' Cathedral, it was built in 1875 in the honour of the British who lost their lives during the war of 1857.
+Kanpur Memorial Church: It was originally known as All Souls' Cathedral and was built in 1875 in the honour of the British who lost their lives during the war of 1857.

-Other popular churches in Goa are Church of St. Andrew, Church of St. Francis Xavier, Cathedral Church, Church & Cathedral of St. Monica, The Chapel of Our Lady of the Mount, Mater Dei Church and many more.
-Roman Catholic Church, Sardhana and St. Joseph's Roman Church, Gorakhpur are some of the important religious places in North India.
-Some other important churches in South India are St. Thomas Shrine, Palayur; St. Francis Church, Cochin; Parumala Palli, Kerala; Santa Cruz Basilica, Cochin and many more.
+Other popular churches in India are Church of St. Andrew, Church of St. Francis Xavier, Cathedral Church, Church & Cathedral of St. Monica, The Chapel of Our Lady of the Mount and Mater Dei Church.
+All these churches are located in Goa.
+Some other renowned churches outside Goa are Catholic Church, Sardhana; St. Joseph's Roman Church, Gorakhpur; St. Thomas Shrine, Palayur; St. Francis Church, Cochin; Parumala Palli, Kerala; Santa Cruz Basilica, Cochin and many more.

-Bodh Gaya: It is the biggest pilgrim center for the Buddhists and holds significance as Gautama Buddha is believed to have obtained 'enlightenment' here under the 'bodhi tree'.
+Bodh Gaya: It is the biggest pilgrim center for the Buddhists in Bihar, and holds significance as Gautama Buddha is believed to have obtained 'enlightenment' here under the 'bodhi tree'.

 Sarnath: Sarnath in Uttar Pradesh is a place where Buddha delivered his first teaching on Dharma.

-Kushinagar: This place holds importance as here Buddha attained Parinirvana after his death.
+Kushinagar: This place in Uttar Pradesh holds religious significance as here Gautama Buddha breathed his last and attained Parinirvana after his death.

-Vaishali: It is the birthplace of the last Jain Tirthankara, Mahavira, and is therefore an important religious place for the Jains.
+Vaishali: Vaishali in Bihar is the birthplace of the last Jain Tirthankara, Mahavira, and is therefore an important religious place for the Jains.
 It also holds significance for the Buddhists as Gautama Buddha preached his last sermon here before his death.

 Besides these places, there are many other famous Jain temples in the country.
 Few of such renowned temples are:

-Gomateshwara Temple: Lord Gomateshwara or the Great Bahubali is located at Shravanabelagola and is one of the largest temples in the city.
+Gomateshwara Temple: Lord Gomateshwara or the Great Bahubali is located at Shravanabelagola, Karnataka and is one of the largest temples in the city.